Police drug diversion: A realist, impact, process and economic evaluation

 Background and aims of the project

-We will use data already collected by the police, NHS, and drug treatment services to assess the impacts of diversion on crime, hospitalisations and engagement with drug treatment.
-We will compare the outcomes for people eligible for diversion in the three areas to the outcomes of similar people in matched areas which do not yet use PDD (Humberside, Hampshire and Greater Manchester).
-In order to learn how PDD schemes work in practice, we will carry out interviews and focus groups with the people who work with these schemes, including police officers, drug treatment providers, service users and their families.
-We will also examine how equitable the effects of PDD are (e.g. by ethnicity and gender).
+In order to learn how PDD schemes work in practice, we also carried out interviews and focus groups with the 221 people who work with these schemes, including police officers, drug treatment providers, service users and other stakeholders.
+We also examined how equitable the effects of PDD are (e.g. by ethnicity and gender).

-Partners in the project bring a range of skills and include the Universities of Sheffield, York and Loughborough, the Open University, Bradford Institute for Health Research, the Office for Health Improvement and Disparities, the Office of the West Midlands Police and Crime Commissioner, Thames Valley Police, Durham Police and the charity Use Voice.
+Partners in the project brought a range of skills and included the Universities of Sheffield, Kent, York and Loughborough, the Open University, Anglia Ruskin University, Bradford Institute for Health Research, the Office for Health Improvement and Disparities, the Office of the West Midlands Police and Crime Commissioner, Thames Valley Police, Durham Police and the charity Use Voice.

-People with direct experience of being policed play a key role in this project.
-They have collaborated in designing the research, especially in creating our plans for research with service users.
-They will be equal partners in the collection and analysis of data.
-They will help share the results and our work on translating them into changes in policy and practice.
+People with direct experience of being policed played a key role in this project.
+They collaborated in designing the research, especially in creating our plans for research with service users.
+They were equal partners in the collection and analysis of data.
+They are helping to share the results and our ongoing work on translating them into improvements in policy and practice.